DorAnaki/DorAnaki/README.md

 ### Hi there 👋

-I'm a Data Scientist and Data Analyst passionate about bringing my teamwork skills and curiosity to deliver valuable business results.
+I'm a Data Scientist and Data Analyst, passionate about bringing my teamwork skills and curiosity to deliver valuable business results.

 Primarily, I'm working on Machine Learning and analytic projects.
 My focus is on neuro-network for computer vision, time forecasting and XXX.

 Constantly improving skills in SQL and Python is part of my life.

 I'm searching for help in finding exciting high-tech job opportunities.
 If you require any further information on my projects or want to share your opinion, feel free to contact me.
-Contact me:
-LinkedIn or Email.

-Language:

-Tools:

 **Contact me at:**